Bloch MB.162: Development

-Developed from the speedy MB.160 long-range civil transport, the MB.162 was originally developed as a mail plane.
+The designation MB.162 was originally applied to a long-range derivative of the MB.160 four-engined colonial airliner, to be powered by four Gnome-Rhône 14P engines.
+While intended for use as a mail plane and long-range communication aircraft, the "MB.162 Raid" was planned to take part in the 1937 Istres–Damascus–Paris Air Race, and when slow development meant that it could not be completed in time to compete in the race, development was abandoned, with the first prototype MB.160 being entered in its place.

 The MB.162 01 bomber prototype first flew in June 1940 and was captured subsequent to the Armistice.
 Had the MB.162 entered production in 1941 as planned, it would have been a notable and fast heavy bomber for the French, somewhat analogous to the B-17 but much faster and less well-armed.

 Operational history

 The MB.162 did not fly a single combat mission, nor did the MB.162 B.5 production model ever enter production.
 The prototype was used by the Luftwaffe in I/KG 200 for clandestine affairs during 1943–1944.